-The net proceeds from any exercise of the underwriters' option to purchase additional common units (approximately \$14.0 million based on an assumed initial offering price of \$20.00 per common unit after deducting the estimated underwriting discount and structuring fee, if exercised in full) will be used to make a distribution to Diamondback.
+The net proceeds from any exercise of the underwriters' option to purchase additional common units (approximately \$\frac{1}{2}\text{ million based on an assumed initial offering price of \$\frac{1}{2}\text{ per common unit, if exercised in full) will be used to make a distribution to Diamondback.
 Please read "Use of Proceeds."

-Within 60 days after the end of each quarter, beginning with the quarter ending September 30, 2014, we expect to make distributions to unitholders of record on the applicable record date.
-We expect our first distribution will consist of available cash (as described below) for the period from the closing of this offering through September 30, 2014.
+Within 60 days after the end of each quarter, beginning with the quarter ending , 2014, we expect to make distributions to unitholders of record on the applicable record date.
+We expect our first distribution will consist of available cash (as described below) for the period from the closing of this offering through , 2014.